JustGoodOldHaroldHere/PlexConfiguration/Tor.md

 # Installation of Tor proxy
 Tor or The Onion Router is a way of enabling annonymous communication accross the internet.
-This is option that you install Tor but can be useful in order to gain access to certain indexers.
+This is optional that you install Tor but can be useful in order to gain access to certain indexers.
 I use the proxy for Jackett
 ### Run all commands with sudo

 ##### Proxies are not recommended in Jackett as they leak requests and can cause high CPU usage.
 Please see Jacketts GitHub for further info